Antigua is captivating and peaceful, with year-round sunshine and some of the Caribbean’s most idyllic beaches.

-Surrounded by a nearly unbroken offshore reef protecting miles of sugar-white sands and hidden coves, this charming island promises a beach for every day of the year as well as a host of activities, from diving and world-class sailing to 4x4 rainforest tours and exploration of quaint colonial towns.
+With its rolling hills, pretty coves and stunning views, Antigua is a picture-perfect island with a wonderfully laid-back vibe.
+Luxurious resorts are sprinkled along the coast, each one claiming its own pocket of paradise.
+Surrounded by a nearly unbroken offshore reef protecting miles of sugar-white sands and hidden coves, Antigua has a beach for every day of the year as well as activities from diving and world-class sailing to strolls around quaint colonial towns and 4x4 rainforest tours.

 - The views over English Harbour from Shirley Heights – particularly at sunset – are well worth the climb